YellowRoseCx/exif_date_from_filename/README.md

 The default run is a dry run.
 To actually update the EXIF date, you need to pass the `--wet_run True` flag.

+Changes are applied atomically.
+If you cancel the script, no image will be broken.
+You may be left with an artifact temporary image.

 ## Installation

 ```bash